X

 Accelerating Innovative MobilityAccelerating Innovative Mobility

 The project consists of two phases.
-The first amalgamates the current planning and implementation processes in Memphis and through their direct connection and web links posting on the Memphis Area Transit Authority (MATA) website provides communication and information to customers and communities at one location.
-In so doing, it establishes the MATA website as the go to place for not only information, but to learn about the all the mobility opportunities and partnerships that are developing in Memphis.
-Further it creates a Mobility Coordinator role for MATA as either the direct provider or facilitator of mobility services or the virtual communicator of all other mobility opportunities.
+The first amalgamates the current planning and implementation processes in Memphis and through their direct connection and web links posted on the Memphis Area Transit Authority (MATA) website provides communication and information to customers and communities at one location.
+In so doing, it establishes the MATA website as the go-to place for not only information but to learn about all the mobility opportunities and partnerships that are developing in Memphis.
+Further, it creates a Mobility Coordinator role for MATA as either the direct provider or facilitator of mobility services or the virtual communicator of all other mobility opportunities.
 The second phase would emphasize the Incubator potential in Memphis looking outwards to adding partners, updating technology and communications, building more linkages from rural areas, etc. MATA would also reconsider its organizational plan and strategies to best facilitate mobility in Memphis.

 Sponsored by: Federal Transit Administration and Memphis Area Transit Authority, 2021-2023.
 (P.I)